-Below the search bar you will find privilege sorting options to narrow your search, or browse through a specific group of members.
-Perhaps you know that Chris is a standard user, so in addition to searching for "Chris" using the search bar, you might select 'User' to hide all users named Chris who are not users.
+To narrow your search or browse through a specific group of members, privilege filters are below the search bar.
+Perhaps you know that Isambard is a standard user, so in addition to searching for "Isambard" using the search bar, you might select "User" to hide all of the users named Isambard who are not users.

-You may also use these filters to browse through all users, or users that have been banned or disabled.
+You may also use these filters to browse through all users or the users who have been banned or disabled.
 For more information, scroll down to Disabling Users.

 Sometimes it is necessary to moderate the actual user profiles, in which case Admins have the ability to edit a user's profile at any time.